zbunde/tutorials.gschool.it/source/testing_introduction.liquid.md

     * calling class under test
     * assertion of results
     * teardown
 * understand Minitest::Test and RSpec syntax
+* write tests for small classes.
+We will build on this skill throughout class as we build bigger systems and discusss testing at different levels.
 * have been exposed to [Bundler](http://bundler.io/){:target="_blank"} and [RubyGems](http://rubygems.org/){:target="_blank"}

 ## XP practices learned